kuangdai/AxiSEM3D/README.md

 * Install Brew:
     * [Homebrew](http://brew.sh/) for Mac OS X
     * [Linuxbrew](http://linuxbrew.sh/) for Linux (Finish all the three steps!)
-* Edit the first few lines in `axisem3d_depends.sh`.
+* Edit the first few lines in `axisem3d_depends.sh` and run it.
-* Run it.
-Depending on what you need and your network speed, this may take a long time (mainly for open-mpi and hdf5) to finish.
 * Check `~/.bash_profile` (or `~/.bashrc`) and `~/.axisem3d_roots`.
 You are done!

+Some notes:
+* Depending on what you need and your network speed, `axisem3d_depends.sh` may take long time (especially for open-mpi and hdf5) to finish.
+* Installing HDF5 and NetCDF4 might be problematic on some systems.
+If Brew fails, install them from source, update `axisem3d_depends.sh` and run it again.

 ## 3 Building AxiSEM3D